Kangaroo Flat, Victoria

-Kangaroo Flat is a suburb of Bendigo in Victoria, Australia.
-It is located 5 kilometres (3 miles) South-West of the Bendigo CBD.
+Kangaroo Flat is a suburb of Bendigo, located in Victoria, Australia.
+It is located 5 kilometres (3 miles) southwest of the Bendigo CBD.
 Kangaroo Flat is neighbours with Golden Square, Big Hill, Lockwood, Maiden Gully and Mandurang.

-Kangaroo Flat derived its name from the large "mobs" (groups) of Eastern Grey Kangaroos encountered around gold miners' campsites and in the vast bush (forest) landscapes around Bendigo.
+Toponymy

+The suburb was originally named Yankee Boot Flat, after the high boots the gold miners wore whilst mining in the area.
+The name of Kangaroo Flat was derived from one particular eastern grey kangaroo, who was surrounded and captured by the gold miners.

 History

 Prior to the gold rush the Bendigo (called Sandhurst, in those days) district was part of a large sheep station known as "the Ravenswood Run".
 Discovery of gold deposits in the 1850s brought many miners to the region, looking to seek their fortune.
 People came from a number of overseas countries, such as England, Netherlands, Ireland, The United States of America, Germany and others.
-Large numbers came from Mainland China.
+Large numbers came from mainland China.
 Chinese miners conducted searches of alluvial (surface level) and shallow mine-sites.
 Characteristically "round" Chinese digs are still able to be viewed in places such as Charcoal Gully, a bushland reserve located between Morrison and Thomas Streets to the southwest of Kangaroo Flat's town centre.
 This Chinese influence was at first resented by other diggers, many who came from European countries with little or no understanding of the Asian lifestyle.
 Concerted efforts by Chinese settlers to assist their adopted communities led to their being eventually embraced in the district.

 Bendigo and satellite towns, including Kangaroo Flat, Golden Square, Eaglehawk and White Hills, sprung up essentially as tent cities.
 These gave way to more permanent structures and the current street layout was established by the 1880s.
 The Post Office opened on 2 February 1857.

 The population of Kangaroo Flat itself decreased along with the rest of the "Sandhurst" region as the gold rush subsided, although the town has always maintained its own cultural heritage and identity.
 Kangaroo Flat is home to the Crusoe Reservoir, built during the gold rush to supply water to Bendigo's goldfields.
 Water for the reservoir came from a series of channels reaching as far south as Kyneton.
 Crusoe's filtration system included a lime/sand-based installation.
 The reservoir is open today as a recreation park and swimming beach.